mrpancakes/team-profile-generator/readme.md

 * School

-Once the user has completed all questions, an index.html file will be generated in the /dist folder.
+Once the user has completed all questions and elects to finish, an index.html file will be generated in the /dist folder.

 ## How To Use